smart-data-models/dataModel.PointOfInterest/Beach/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `accessType[array]`: Enum:'privateVehicle, boat, onFoot, publicTransport'.
-Describes how to get to this beach.  .
+Describes how to get to this beach  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `beachType[array]`: Type of beach according to different criteria.
 Enum:'whiteSand, urban, isolated, calmWaters, blueFlag, Q-Quality, strongWaves, windy, blackSand'.
-Or any other value needed by an application.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `facilities[array]`: Describes different facilities offered by this beach.
+Or any other value needed by an application  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateObserved[date-time]`: Date of the observed entity defined by the user  - `description[string]`: A description of this item  - `facilities[array]`: Describes different facilities offered by this beach.
 Enum:'promenade, showers, cleaningServices, lifeGuard, sunshadeRental, sunLoungerRental, waterCraftRental, toilets, touristOffice, litterBins, telephone,surfPracticeArea, accessforDisabled'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `id[*]`: Unique identifier of the entity  - `length[number]`: Length of this beach  .
 Model: [https://schema.org/length](https://schema.org/length)- `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `occupationRate[string]`: Typical occupation rate of this beach.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `occupationRate[string]`: Typical occupation rate of this beach.
 Enum:'low, medium, high, none'  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `peopleOccupancy[number]`: Amount of people at the location  .
-Model: [https://schema.org/Number](https://schema.org/Number)- `refSeeAlso[array]`: List of references to one or more related entities.  .
+Model: [https://schema.org/Number](https://schema.org/Number)- `refSeeAlso[array]`: List of references to one or more related entities  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
 It has to be Beach  - `width[number]`: Width of this beach  .
 Model: [https://schema.org/width](https://schema.org/width)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `location`  - `name`  - `type`  <!-- /35-RequiredProperties -->